mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 ## The Experience

 The difference between online and local AI assistance is immediate and noticeable.
-My response times are consistently under a second – much faster than cloud versions of these models.
+My response times are consistently under a second, much faster than cloud versions of these models.
 Additionally, I no longer worry about sending sensitive code to unknown external services.